Designing an emotionally aware Theory of Mind study

 3. Correlate changes in facial affect in reference to emotional judgment tasks, rather than strictly emotional observation tasks.

 The key here is that, underneath every emotional judgment task, we use artificial neural networks to analyze the user's facial expressions in real time.
 So, instead of simply observing these changes while the user watches a video, we get to see the changes in behavior over the course of any judgment tasks and automatically reference their facial data at corresponding times.

 The funny thing about science is that data collection apps and methods are often remarkably terrible to use and unstandardized.
 It was one of my goals to make the data collection process not only smooth for the test subject, but also for the researcher in question (me).

 I thus centered the taskflows of both the test subject and the researcher as pieces that fit into one another.

-Currently, Empa is in the process of getting its IRB approved from Emory to gather official data from both neuro-typical and neuro-atypical individuals.
-Plans for the app are to improve app flexibility and gather test groups with other emotional processing conditions, namely PTSD, anxiety, and perhaps even see what effects different drugs have on the results of different. experimental groups.
+Plans for the app are to improve app flexibility and gather test groups with other emotional processing conditions, namely PTSD, anxiety, and perhaps even see what effects different drugs have on the results of different experimental groups.